-The FET audit revealed that very few colleges nationally - only 18 out of 50 (N = 44) - keep exit data on students.
+The FET audit revealed that very few colleges nationally - only 17 out of 50 (N = 44) - keep exit data on students.
 This lack of key data renders claims about the employability of FET college graduates highly unreliable.
 Since so few colleges actually keep student exit data, however, these figures are hardly representative.
 The key finding here is in fact the paucity of colleges keeping data on student destinations - an important task for colleges in the context of unsubstantiated claims about the employability of FET college graduates.

-Provincially, the situation is not too bad.
-In Limpopo 4 out of 6 colleges keep some form of exit level data.
-The college under investigation, however, is not one of these.
+Provincially, the situation is also negative.
+Four of the colleges in Limpopo keep such data.
+The college in question did not keep such data.